-Complete details on using these commands to access a customer's system are covered later in this document.
+Complete details on using these commands to access your system are covered later in this document.

 4.5.1 Modem

 The modem menu is used to send commands to the modem.
 The actual modem commands sent for each menu item are defined by using the Configure | Modem command.